xiaoxiaoxh/reactive_diffusion_policy/README.md

 <img src="assets/teaser.png" alt="teaser" style="width:90%;" />
 </p>

+## News
+- We propose [ImplicitRDP](https://implicit-rdp.github.io), an end-to-end version of RDP with a streamlined and simplified training pipeline — go [check it out](https://implicit-rdp.github.io)! 🚀

 ## TODO
 - [x] Release the code of TactAR and [Quest3 APP](https://github.com/xiaoxiaoxh/TactAR_APP).
 - [x] Release the code of RDP.